Thank you for your interest in assisting the Women’s Legal Centre. There are a number of ways you may be able to assist the Centre with its work.

 Tuesday Evening Advice Service

 The Centre operates a Tuesday evening advice service.
 This service is undertaken by volunteer solicitors.
 Two volunteer solicitors attend the Centre each Tuesday evening and have two face to face appointments with clients.

 These appointments are dealing with family law matters only.
 The first appointment is at 5.30pm and the second appointment is at 6.15pm, the evening usually ends at approximately 7.15pm.
 A conflict check is undertaken prior to the Tuesday evening appointments taking place.

 To undertake this volunteer work it is a requirement of the Centre that solicitors have a current practicing certificate and be an experienced family law solicitor.

-Unfortunately because of a lack of resources the Centre does not have the capacity to offer training and supervise solicitors therefore the Centre requires that solicitors are experienced family law practitioners.
+Unfortunately because of a lack of resources the Centre does not have the capacity to offer training to volunteer solicitors therefore the Centre requires that solicitors are experienced family law practitioners.

-In 2015, Women’s Legal Centre has launched a specialised divorce clinic to assist women from culturally and linguistically diverse backgrounds.
+The Centre runs a specialised divorce clinic to assist women from culturally and linguistically diverse backgrounds.
 This work involves special challenges which face CALD clients.

 Other Areas of Law

 The WLC also undertakes work in other areas of law, employment, discrimination and victims of crime compensation.
 While family law is approximately 80% of the Centres work we appreciate assistance in these other areas from time to time.
 If you are experienced in one of these areas of law please give us a call and we can work out how you may be able to assist the Centre.

 Each year the Centre undertakes a range of law reform activities.
 Generally these will be in the form of a written submission.
 Law reform activities are undertaken when the Centre is notified of a consultation process being undertaken on a legal issue which is relevant to the work of the Centre.